-Changes in employment status, such as moving from a full-time postdoc position to a full-time benefits-eligible staff positions, may impact annual and sick time balances and accruals.
+Changes in employment status, such as moving from a full-time benefits-eligible position to a part-time benefits-eligible position or from a temporary position to a benefits-eligible position, may impact an employee's annual and sick time balances.

-Annual Time: All accrued but unused annual time can be transferred into a new position as long as the new position accrues annual time and the carryover amounts are within the limitations of the new position.
+Annual Time: Employees are able to transfer all accrued but unused annual time into a new position as long as the new position accrues annual time and the carryover amounts are within the limitations of the new position.
 If the new position does not accrue annual time, all accrued but unused annual time will be paid out.

-Sick Time: Applicable accrued but unused sick time up to a maximum of 180 days can be transferred.
+Sick Time: Employees are able to transfer all applicable accrued but unused sick time up to a maximum of 180 days.